tsepeti/rnative-splash/README.md

-A smart splash screen for React Native apps, written in JS, oc and java for cross-platform support.
+A smart **splash screen** for `React Native` applications for cross-platform support.

-It works on iOS and Android.
+It works on iOS and Android ♥

 ## Getting started